LordRaydenMK/lordraydenmk.github.io/_posts/2021-01-29-modelling-ui-state.md

 - cardinality
 ---

 The recommended approach from Google for Android development is holding the UI state in a `ViewModel` and having the `View` observe it.
 To achieve that one can use `LiveData`, `StateFlow`, `RxJava` or a similar tool.
 But how to model the UI state?
 Use a data class or a sealed class?
 Use one observable property or many?
 I will describe the tradeoffs between the approaches and present a tool to help you decide which one to use.
-This article is heavily inspired by [Types as Sets][types-as-sets] from the Elm guide.
+This article is heavily inspired by [Types as Sets][types-as-sets] from the Elm guide, a large part is a translation from Elm to Kotlin.

 ![Architecture](/images/posts/arch.jpg) Photo by [Marc-Olivier Jodoin][mark] on [Unsplash][unsplash]